 No pricing info available

-MK Physiotherapy, can be found in Syfred Douglas St, Cape Town, South Africa and offers its patients Watsu procedures as well as 24 other procedures, across 2 different procedure categories.
-At present, there is no pricing information for Watsu procedures at MK Physiotherapy.
-The pricing information is quite specialised, so it's only available on request.
-The lead specialist at the Hospital will be carrying out all the treatments, and MK Physiotherapy is accredited by just one known accreditations institute, HPCSA - Health Professions Council of South Africa
+MK Physiotherapy, located in Syfred Douglas St, Cape Town, South Africa offers patients Watsu procedures among its total of 24 available procedures, across 2 different specialties.
+Currently, there's no pricing information for Watsu procedures at MK Physiotherapy, as all prices are available on request only.
+All procedures and treatments are undertaken by the lead specialist at the Hospital, and they are accredited by HPCSA - Health Professions Council of South Africa

 At Medijump, we're making medical easy.
 You can search, compare, discuss, and book your medical all in one place.
 We open the door to the best medical providers worldwide, saving you time and energy along the way, and it's all for FREE, no hidden fees, and no price markups guaranteed.
 So what are you waiting for?